SERG-Delft/ai4se-website/README.md

 There are two options to build the website locally:

 * Installing and running Jekyll
-* Running Jekyll from a Docker container
+* Running Jekyll with a Docker container

 #### Installing and running Jekyll